Real-time optimal quantum control of mechanical motion at room temperature: Optimal feedback cooling

 where $u_z(z)$ and $\zeta_z(z)$ are the $\mathcal{Z}$-transform of the control input and measurement signal, $u_z(z)=\mathcal{Z}\left\{ \left( u_{k} \right) \right\}$ and $\zeta_z(z)=\mathcal{Z}\left\{\left( \zeta_{k} \right) \right\}$, respectively, and $\mathbf{I}$ is the identity matrix.
 The time discrete transfer function \eqref{eq:closedLoopTF} is implemented as a digital filter with a sampling time of $T_s=\SI{32}{\nano\second}$ on the \textsf{Red Pitaya} board which is equipped with a \textsf{Xilinx Zynq 7010} FPGA.

 The effects of the low frequency $1/f$ phase noise and the intrinsic delay of the controller of about $300 \mathrm{ns}$ are negligible in a fairly large frequency band around resonance, and at most of the feedback gains we are operating at.
 For this reason we do not include these effects into the model, in favor of a larger dynamic range for the output.
 We observe, however, a drift in the oscillation frequency for increasing feedback gains which is caused presumably by nonlinear effects not captured by the mathematical model.
 This error leads to the appearance of color in the innovation sequence and a decreasing cooling performance.
+The calibration of the measurement signal and feedback force, as well as the characterization of the noise processes $\bar{y}_{\lambda_0,k}$ and $\bar{w}_{k}$ are presented in the following section.